hesham-saeed/BrainTrainer/README.md

 <h2>Introduction</h2>

 - The project is cloud connected using <b>Firebase Realtime database</b> and <b>Firebase Authentication</b>.
-I take care of resources optmiziation to avoid memory leaks and unncessary network requests. for instance: removing realtime db listeners when in no need.
+I take care of resources maintenance to avoid memory leaks and unncessary network requests. for instance: removing realtime db listeners when in no need.
-- The UI of the app is pretty acceptable.
 - To use this project, you will need to create your own Firebase key from <a href="console.firebase.google.com">Firebase Console</a>

 <h2>Firebase Usage</h2>